michecode/salad/README.md

 yarn dev
 yarn test
 ```

+#### Troubleshooting
-If you re-seed the database or run integration tests make sure to delete `salad-cart-id` from your localStorage to restart your cart
+If you are getting "Cart Not Found" you most likely re-seeded the database in between checkouts.
+Delete the `salad-cart-id` from your localStorage and refresh, this will create a fresh cart for you to use.

 ## How It Works
 ![Untitled-2024-07-27-0013](https://github.com/user-attachments/assets/c92bd946-6454-4692-8d02-12c355245b26)